With the potential to increase your brand awareness and build a reputable brand being so high on Instagram, understanding how to use it is essential.

 What is the average Instagram engagement rate?

-There is no one-size-fits-all definition of a “good” engagement rate.
-They vary by industry and depending on your strategic goals.
+There is no one-size-fits-all definition of a "good" engagement rate.
+It can vary by industry, B2B vs. B2C, and a series of other factors.

-If you want a numerical value to compare your score to, Rival IQ found that the average engagement rate across all industries is 1.22%.
-Specific sectors have higher rates, like higher education with 3.57%, sports teams with 2.33%, and influencers with 1.67%.
+If you want a numerical value to compare your score to, Rival IQ found that the median engagement rate across all industries is 0.064%, in a 2022 report.

 Because of this, it’s safe to assume that an engagement rate of around 1% is a good engagement rate.